makavelj/CLA/README.md

-# Compression Algorithms
+# CLA

-This source code offers tools for simple string compression.
+**C**ompression and **L**earning **A**lgorithms offers compression and learning algorithms.
-Mainly suitable for ilustrative purposes and experiments.
+The implementations are mainly suitable for ilustrative purposes of the interconection of the two topics.
+The source code offers the following algorithms:

-1) For Entropy type:
+1) For Entropy type compression:
-    - includes Huffman encoding scheme for binary encoding
+    - includes Huffman encoding scheme for binary coding
-    - includes Shannon-Fano-Elias encoding
+    - includes Shannon-Fano-Elias coding
-2) For Dictionary type:
+2) For Dictionary type compression:
     - includes plain LZ77 encoding
     - includes LZW coding based on LZ78
 3) For Transforms: